 Communication is a very important aspect when traveling.
-Here I have compiled this list of super helpful travel expressions and phrases to learn before your next trip.
+Here I have compiled this list of super helpful travel expressions and travel phrases to learn before your next trip.

 It’s highly useful to learn words and travel phrases specific to the country you are visiting.
-Wherever you go you should have have at least a basic knowledge of the local language and to know some of the more common travel terms to get around and make connections with the people you meet along the way.
+Wherever you go you should have at least a basic knowledge of the local language and know some of the more common travel terms to get around and make connections with the people you meet along the way.

 My collection of helpful expressions and questions will help you communicate whether you are in Greece admiring the Acropolis, searching for dolphins in Mauritius, or riding a camel in Abu Dhabi’s desert.
 These phrases will make exploring during your trip much easier and super enjoyable.